min2ha/ukwa-site/content/target/39043/index.en.md

   "subject": "EU Referendum"
 }

-# Labour Press: Jeremy Corbyn, Leader of the Labour Party: Speech to Senate House

 Jeremy Corbyn, Leader of the Labour Party, makes the case for the UK remaining in the European Union.